By Ashley Irwin

 This health & fitness news is brought to you by the Athletic Clubs of Franklin, Nashville and Murfreesboro.
+The Athletic Clubs offer a offer a variety of ways for seniors to stay healthy with their SilverSneakers program.
+Click here to see a class schedule for the location nearest you.

 About the Franklin/Murfreesboro/